A variational formula for large deviations in First-passage percolation under tail estimates: Introduction and Main results

-The different scalings in Theorem~\ref{prop1} come from different scenarios of the upper LDP event $\{{\rm T}(0,nx)>(\mu(x)+\xi)n\}$.
-Indeed, for light-tailed distributions, the upper LDP events are affected by overall configurations.
-In contrast, for heavy-tailed distributions, the upper LDP events highly depend on the configurations around the end points.
-Hence, for general distribution, we need to take a distribution-dependent approach to study upper tail LDP in depth.
-In this paper, we consider Weibull distributions with a shape parameter less than or equal to the dimension.
-In these cases, studying the neighborhoods of the endpoints carefully, we can do a more detailed analysis, which enables us to get the exact value of the rate function, which is characterized by the discrete p-Capacity.
+The different scalings in Theorem~\ref{prop1} come from different scenarios of the upper {large deviations} event $\{{\rm T}(0,nx)>(\mu(x)+\xi)n\}$.
+Indeed, for light-tailed distributions, the upper {large deviations} events are affected by overall configurations.
+In contrast, for heavy-tailed distributions, the upper {large deviations} events highly depend on the configurations around the endpoints.
+Hence, we need to take a distribution-dependent approach to study upper tail {large deviations} in-depth for general distribution.
+This paper considers Weibull distributions with a shape parameter less than or equal to the dimension.
+In these cases, by studying the neighborhoods of the endpoints carefully, we can do a more detailed analysis, which enables us to get the exact value of the rate function, which is characterized by the discrete p-Capacity.
 To analyze the asymptotics of the discrete p-Capacity, we propose a new method (to our knowledge), that combines a pathwise formulation of the problem (Section~\ref{section: path formalization}) with linear constraints, and a reduction to a unique constraint via the introduction of a random path, allowing us to apply the Lagrangian multiplier method (Section~\ref{section: sketch}).
 Although the route we take is quite different, the latter argument is inspired by the ideas of \cite{CGM09}.

 Incidentally, upper tail large deviations with scaling $n^r$, $r\leq 1$, appear in several models, such as Last-passage percolation and Directed polymers with stretched exponential distributions \cite{BA09}, the chemical distance of percolation clusters \cite{GM07}, and the frog models \cite{AMP02}.
 For Last-passage percolation models, our methods are applicable and one can get the analogous results.
 In the frog models, it is proved that the object with the first passage time ${\rm T}_{\rm f}$ for the frog model and a certain time constant $\mu_{\rm f}(x)$, grows like (i) $\sqrt{n}$ for $d=1$; (ii) $n/\log n$ for $d=2$; (iii) $n$ for $d\geq 3$ \cite{CKN}.
 Moreover, new variational formulas for the rate functions are given there as in our results.
 In other models, we expect similar results.